ArnabTechiee/depthwizard/README.md

 Fine-tuned Depth Anything V2 on 1000 GAMUS scenes (R²=0.77 on GAMUS's own held-out set).
 Deployed against our Fort Myers benchmark, it degraded every
-metric: RMSE 3.66m→6.30m, bias −0.22m→+1.16m, correlation went negative.
-GAMUS's specific sensor/altitude did not transfer.
+metric: RMSE increased, bias moved further from zero, and correlation went negative.
+GAMUS's specific sensor/altitude did not transfer to real Maxar satellite imagery of a different region.
 Reverted to Base backbone.

 ---